carlosdan-el/file-rename-batch/README.md

 ## 📝 About

-This is a console application that was created to rename multiples files in my backup driver.
+A console application that was created to rename multiples files in my backup driver.
 Fell free to use :)